nion-software/nionswift/docs/processing.rst

 ***********************
 Processing and Analysis
 ***********************
-Processing and analysis comes in the form of computations.
-Computations can be applied to data items and graphics in your project and they can gather specific metrics on your data for analysis.
+You can process data and analyze the results using computations.
+Computations can be applied to data items and graphics in your project, and they can gather specific metrics on your data for analysis.
 Computations take inputs in the form of data items, display items, or graphics; and produce outputs in the form of new data items, or graphics.
+When a computation is applied to a data item or graphic, the computation will be stored in the project.
 If the input of a computation is modified, the outputs will update live to reflect the new calculations.
 This means you can use computations for processing data being acquired live.
-When a computation is applied to a data item or graphic, the computation will be stored in the project.

 Computations
 ============
 To apply processing to an item, select the item by clicking on it, then use the [Processing] menu to select the desired computation.
 If a computation requires multiple inputs, you can select multiple items before applying processing.
 See :ref:`data-items` (Selections) for more information.
-You could also apply a process to only one item and add more inputs using the Computation editor dialogue.
+To add more inputs after processing is applied, use the Computation editor dialogue.
 Open the editor by hitting [ctrl + E] (or [cmd + E] on macOS).

 .. image:: graphics/computation_window.png
     :width: 320
     :alt: Computation Editor Dialogue Window

 To add or change inputs in the Computation editor dialogue, drag data items, display items, or graphics into the input slot(s).